maxutility2011/ezLiveStreaming/README.md

     "Protection_scheme": "cbcs"
 },
 ```
-Currently, ezLiveStreaming **ONLY** supports the above DRM configuration.
-Particularly we must set *disable_clear_key* to false, *Protection_system* to *FairPlay* and *Protection_scheme* to *cbcs* in order to use clear-key protection scheme.
+Particularly we must set *disable_clear_key* to false in order to use clear-key protection scheme.
 Supporting a full DRM workflow requires integration with 3rd party DRM services which I am happy to work on if sponsorship is provided.
+Currently, only video variants are DRM-protected, audio variants are not.

-To play the clear-key DRM-protected HLS stream, I used Shaka player and configured key_id and key in the player.
-I simply added the following section to the Shaka player configuration,
+To play the clear-key DRM-protected HLS stream, I used the Shaka player demo (https://shaka-player-demo.appspot.com/demo) and configured key_id and key .
+I simply added the following section to the Shaka player "extra config" section,
 ```
 {
   "drm": {